 The American Health Council has cordially appointed Walter Storkus, PhD., as “Best in Medicine.”
 Working in the healthcare industry for over 25 years, Dr. Storkus is an expert in the field of Cancer Research, Dermatology and Immunology.

-Dr. Storkus’ passion for the medical profession came from his natural ability to solve problems, Having completed his bachelor of science degree in Mathematics Biochemistry in 1981 at Brandeis University, he furthered his studies by attaining a PhD in Immunology and Microbiology in 1986 at Duke University and a PhD in Immunology Biochemistry in 1991.
+Dr. Storkus’ passion for the medical profession came from his natural ability to solve problems.
+Having completed his Bachelor of Science degree in Mathematics and Biochemistry in 1981 at Brandeis University, he furthered his studies by attaining a PhD in Immunology and Microbiology in 1986 at Duke University, followed by a postdoctoral fellowship in Immunology at Duke University completed in 1991.

-Dr. Storkus has been serving in his current role at the University of Pittsburgh for the past 12 years.
-The department of Immunology aims to discover new mechanisms and pathways of the immune system to enrich human health by combating and preventing disease, enhancing vaccination, and controlling autoimmunity.
+Dr. Storkus was recruited to the University of Pittsburgh in 1991 and has been serving in his current role as Professor of Dermatology and Immunology since 2001.
+The Department of Immunology aims to discover new mechanisms and pathways of the immune system to enrich human health by combating and preventing disease, enhancing vaccination, and controlling autoimmunity.
 The department has a mission to train students, post-doctoral fellows, physicians and other young scientists to become experts in immunology.

-Dr. Storkus feels incredibly fortunate that his role in education enables him to train future medical professionals.
-On a daily basis, he is a lab leader whilst training graduate students.
-His role requires excellent decision making and management of papers for writing grants and research.
+Dr. Storkus feels incredibly fortunate that his role in education enables him to train future medical professionals and academicians.
+On a daily basis, he is a lab leader whilst training high school students, graduate students, medical students and postdoctoral fellows.
+His role requires excellent decision making and management of research projects, the construction of research reports and the development of grant proposals.

 To broaden his knowledge in his field, Dr. Storkus remains a part of numerous professional associations.
-These include the American Association of Immunology, the Society of Biological Therapy and the Association of American Cancer Research.
+These include the American Association of Immunology, the Society for Immunotherapy of Cancer and the American Association for Cancer Research.

 Share this entry